-Oklahoma State University-Oklahoma City is accredited by the Higher Learning Commission, www.ncahigherlearningcommission.org, as a member of the North Central Association of Colleges and Schools Commission on Institutions of Higher Education.
+Oklahoma State University-Oklahoma City is accredited by the Higher Learning Commission, www.hlccommission.org, as a member of the Higher Learning Commission for Institutions of Higher Education.
 The university is also fully accredited by the Oklahoma State Regents for Higher Education OSRHE.edu.
 Several academic programs have received additional accreditation status from their corresponding professional boards, councils or regulatory groups.
 Information about program specific accreditations are included on the program degree sheets listed by academic division within this catalog.